5.25.2009

 Photo: © 2008 Jeffrey Berger

-GOLDEN-SILK WITH FUZZY BOOTIES
+GOLDEN-SILK SPIDER WITH FUZZY BOOTIES

 Golden-Silk Spider (Nephila clavipes)